wildintellect/reveal.js-big-template/slides.md

 ---
 STAC is a community driven standard for metadata and metadata APIs.

-Rather than originitating with a standards body like OGC, STAC evolved from industry and community members who had immediate, common problems to solve.
+Rather than originating with a standards body like OGC, STAC evolved from industry and community members who had immediate, common problems to solve.
 ---
 ![STAC history](https://staging.dev.element84.com/wp-content/uploads/2023/03/STAC_timeline_v2.jpg)